Skip to main content

 Types of Business Structures

 The IRS recognizes several different types of business entities.
-Each business structure has its pros and cons.
+Each form of business has its pros and cons.
 Since every business is unique and has its own needs and goals, do your research before choosing.
 The following is an overview of the various types of business structures.
-Let's explore the most common types and their implications for business owners.
+Let’s explore the most common types and their implications for business owners.

-Form your LLC with confidence.
-Our trusted partner LegalZoom has packages starting at $0 + filing fees.
+Need help with business formation?
+Our trusted partner LegalZoom makes it easy—packages start at $0 + state filing fees.

 Sole Proprietorships